 My journey with SOLIDWORKS began soon into my first year of university.
 As one would expect, proficiency in CAD software is a vital tool for a mechanical engineering graduate to possess, and so I was introduced to SOLIDWORKS early on.
 I distinctly remember my first time trying to create a 3D model for a class exercise.
 I stumbled my way through the assignment and somehow got to the end destination, but it was not pretty.
+In this blog learn about my personal experience with SOLIDWORKS certifications and why they are valuable.

 This experience set a sub-optimal starting point from which I grew in proficiency with SOLIDWORKS.
 I could work with the software and create basic designs, but my workflow was slow and inefficient.
 This became painfully apparent at my first job at a manufacturing company where I was (good-naturedly) teased for my cumbersome and resource intensive practices when it came to part and assembly modeling.
 I had gotten so “proficient” at my erroneous ways of working with SOLIDWORKS that I did not even stop to think that there might be better ways to get to the same end point with less effort.